All baptized persons have rights within the society of the Church. The Tribunal exists to vindicate these rights and to serve truth.

 If an annulment is granted, does that mean both parties can remarry?

-In some cases, the Tribunal might require professional counseling or an evaluation by a priest or counselor to verify that both parties have the proper intentions and are capable of assuming the obligations and responsibilities of a new marriage.
+In some cases, the Tribunal might require professional counseling or an evaluation by a priest or counselor to verify that both parties have the proper intentions and are capable of assuming the obligations and responsibilities of marriage.

 Does an annulment have any civil effects?